jsummers/deark/readme.md

         as = Put both forks in an AppleSingle container.
        For input files already in AppleDouble or AppleSingle format, see the formats.txt file for more information.
+-id
+   Stop after the format identification phase.
+This can be used to show what module Deark will run, without actually running it.
 -h, -?, -help:
    Print the help message.
    Use with -m to get help for a specific module.
 Use with a filename to get